arshitbhootna/ToDoList/README.md

-Just a simple ToDolist web application to simplify your task.
+Just a simple ToDolist web application to simplify your daily task.